alibaba/libgrape-lite/examples/gnn_sampler/README.md

 - `output_topic`: sampling result output topic.

-### produce or consume the topic with stript
+### produce or consume the topic with scripts
-we use script in kafka to produce message to topic or consume message from topic.
+we use scripts in kafka to produce message to topic or consume message from topic.

 ```bash
 # produce example